CYX22222003/test-app2/README.md

 ## Notes of development
 - A routing has been added to enable the navigation between different webpages using "react-route-dom".
 The github pages only support HashRouter so the home page is now at "/#"
-- Planning to include a Bootstrap5 CSS framework to organize the elements of the webpage
+- A Bootstrap5 CSS framework is used to organize the elements of the webpage.
+- A user is allowed to create, upload and delete a text article/blog

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).